davidj778/Apply-filters-to-SQL-queries/README.md

 WHERE department = ‘Marketing’ AND office LIKE ‘East%’;
 ```

 For this query we used the WHERE keyword to generate 2 columns.
 The department columns to display anything that has the word “Marketing” and the columns office to display “East”, followed by anything else.
-As before the LIKE keyword used with the % wildcard allows for this search type.
+As before, the LIKE keyword used with the % wildcard allows for this search type.

 ## Retrieve employees in Finance or Sales